carpentries/instructor-training/_episodes/05-memory.md

 ## Attention Management in Your Workshop
-Broadly, guided practice means providing structure for learners that asks them to actively engage with practice in manageable increments.
-This stands in contrast, for example, with a "lecture/lab" type arrangement, in which learners may be expected to apply everything they have learned in a long lecture to implement a complex lab exercise.

-The Carpentries approach to instruction uses participatory live coding, a technique we will discuss in more detail tomorrow.
-Carpentries lessons generally contain small tasks arranged incrementally which may be completed together, with interspersed challenges asking learners to accomplish a small number of things based on limited prior knowledge.

-You have many choices in how you use these curriculum materials, including exercises that may be added for practice or formative assessment, decisions to work in groups or pairs, and choices about what to display for learners while they work.
-We will briefly consider the implications in each case for memory, attention, and learning.
+Carpentries lessons include small tasks arranged incrementally which are intended to be completed together, through participatory live coding (a technique we will discuss in more detail later in this training).

+The choices you make as an Instructor may add to or subtract from your learners' cognitive load.
+Supporting memory consolidation can reduce load later on in the workshop, as it reduces the effort of recalling forgotten material.
+You can also minimize cognitive load by choosing formative assessments that are narrowly focused and by considering potential distractions in what you display during instruction.

 ### Using Formative Assessments for Guided Practice

 There are
-many different types of exercises that focus attention narrowly and help to avoid cognitive overload.
+many different types of exercises that can focus attention narrowly and help to avoid cognitive overload.
 Carefully targeted multiple choice questions can play this role.
 A few more that you may wish to consider are:
 * [Faded examples][wikipedia-faded]: worked examples with targeted details "faded" out -- essentially fill-in-the-blank programming blocks
 * [Parson's Problems][wikipedia-parsons]: out-of-order code selection & sorting challenges
 * Labelling diagrams or flow charts (may also be organized as a fill-in-the-blank)

+Beware assessments that are too open-ended, as these are very likely to induce cognitive overload in novice learners!
+You may have experienced some overload already when you were asked to create a concept map; this is why we do not recommend these as an activity for novice learners.
+Questions that ask learners to both remember and synthesize or reason with new information are also risky.
+If you try out a question and get a room filled with silence, you may need an icebreaker, you may need to re-teach... or you may only need a more narrowly focused question.

 ### What to Display